vipulnaik/donations/dedup-donees/README.md

 # Get map of org URL -> social media accounts
 cat url.json | ./filter_url.py | ./fetch_social_media.py > social_media.json

-# We don't want to output SQL insert lines for donees whose data we have
+# This step is optional.
+We don't want to output SQL insert lines for donees
-# already manually entered, so create a blacklist
+# whose data we have already manually entered, so create a blacklist
 mysql --skip-column-names -e \
     "use donations; select distinct(donee) from donees;" \
     > blacklist.txt